Jesus-Vazquez-A/Car-Evaluation-Proyect/README.md

 ![metrics](https://user-images.githubusercontent.com/85312561/191783785-697f9ac8-278c-41e4-b640-9f2b15f5952e.png)

 Most of the categories are classified correctly, in addition to relentless cprecision per category, which gives us a robust model without the risk of overfitting.

+Finally we save the model, with the purpose of using it to generate a web application using Shiny, which allows users to enter new data in a comfortable way and generate predictions in real time.